What is the difference between Bash shells and the Bash Script?

 Positional variables

-Another feature of bash is the ability to initialise nine variables directly on the terminal.
-These variables are called positional variables.
+Another feature of bash is the ability to initialise variables directly on the terminal.
+These variables are called positional or script variables.

 Pros and cons of Bash